 Coctel de Camarones with shrimp, tomatoes, onions, cucumber, cilantro, jalapenos in clam and tomato juice cocktail.
-This Mexican Shrimp Cocktail is refreshing and seriously addicting!
-Serve with saltine crackers or tostadas for the best Mexican flavors!
+This Mexican Shrimp Cocktail is refreshing and seriously addictive!
+Serve with saltine crackers or tostadas for the best Mexican flavors.

 Coctel de Camarones is how I get through the oppressive California summer with sanity intact.

 When days get too hot and sweaty, I lounge by the pool with a cocktail glass full of this Mexican shrimp cocktail on the one hand and an icy cold Corona on the other.
 Sometimes, for real and most times, make-believe.

 How do You Cook Shrimp for Shrimp Cocktail

 Most of the work of prepping the shrimp is peeling and deveining but once that’s out of the way, they take only about 2 to 3 minutes to cook depending on size.

 In a pot, bring about 4 quarts of water and 1 teaspoon of salt for every pound of shrimp.
 Add the shrimps and as soon as the color changes to pink, drain from the liquid.
 Place in a bowl and refrigerate to cool completely.
 Season with salt and pepper to taste.